 The ASX Cash Equities Clearing and Settlement Code of Practice sets out ASX’s commitment to comply with the Regulatory Expectations, and its commitments to customers and other stakeholders in managing cash equities clearing and settlement infrastructure and services for the Australian market.

-ASX’s core commitments under the Code of Practice, which was introduced in August 2013, remain in place.
+ASX’s core commitments under the Code of Practice, which was originally introduced in August 2013, remain in place.
 These include providing transparent and non-discriminatory pricing of and access to its CS services, and protecting the confidential information of users of its services.
-ASX has made additional commitments, including to retain at least 50% non-executive directors on its CS boards who are independent of ASX Limited.
+ASX has also made additional commitments, including to retain at least 50% non-executive directors on the Boards of ASX Clear and ASX Settlement who are independent of ASX Limited.

-ASX will commission an annual independent audit of its governance, pricing and access arrangements benchmarked against the Regulatory Expectations, and release the results of the audit on its website at the same time as it releases its full-year financial results, beginning in August 2017.
+ASX committed to commission an annual external audit of its governance, pricing and access arrangements benchmarked against the Regulatory Expectations.
+The results of the first audit will be published on the website by the end of September 2017.